 Experimental Dementia Research

-In the Experimental Dementia Research Unit we work to uncover the cell biological and pathological basis of dementia, with a focus on Alzheimer’s disease.
+In the Experimental Dementia Research Unit we work to uncover the cell biological and pathological basis of dementias, with a focus on Alzheimer’s disease.
 We provided the first evidence that age-related dysfunction in Alzheimer’s disease initiates with aberrant accumulation and aggregation of β-amyloid peptides within vulnerable neurons, in particular their terminals.
 The goal of our research is to provide biological and therapeutic insights that will help in the development of more effective new therapies for dementia.

-The goal of the Experimental Dementia Research Unit is to contribute to new biological insights that will help in the development of therapeutic strategies against the major neurodegenerative diseases of aging that cause dementia.
+The overall goal of the Experimental Dementia Research Unit is to contribute to new biological insights that will help in the development of therapeutic strategies against the major neurodegenerative diseases of aging that cause dementia.

 Building on prior neuropathology and neuroscience research